kiernanmcgowan/forerunner/README.md

 worker.start(forerunnerLocation);
 ```

-Running both of these scripts will results in the manager telling the worker to execute the `get_href` task with a given payload.
+Running both of these scripts will results in the manager telling the worker to execute the `ping` task with a given payload.
 The job is sent off to the worker which will execute the task and return the results to the manager.

 Compositing Jobs
 ---

-Most of the time jobs will be more complicated than simply fetching the links from a web page and will require multiple steps to complete.
+Jobs are often complicated and require multiple steps to complete.
 Workers have the ability to composite job from existing jobs to create increased complexity in a simple manner.

 What is powerful about composited jobs is that they are guaranteed to execute in series on a single worker allowing for file manipulation to happen with ease.
 Composited jobs will fail if any of the steps along the way fail and will return immediately to the manager.